In 2018, political gravity caught up to Trump

 Republicans were ahead in Florida’s gubernatorial and Senate contests (and it would stay that way); Stacey Abrams was losing in Georgia; the GOP was cruising to victory in Indiana’s Senate race; and Republicans took the first marquee House bellwether of the night in KY-6.

-But by 11:00 pm ET that night — and especially in three weeks since the midterm elections, as races have been called and more votes have come in — it was clear that political gravity caught up to Trump.
+But by 11:00 p.m.
+ET — and especially in three weeks since the midterm elections, as races have been called and more votes have come in — it was clear that political gravity caught up to Trump.
 And that might have been one of the more consequential outcomes of the 2018 midterms:

 - that being a president with a 45 percent job rating (or lower) will hurt your party, like it did to Bill Clinton in 1994, George W. Bush in 2006 and Barack Obama in 2010;